Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

 The clause explained:

 The ILP is prevalent in Arunachal Pradesh, Mizoram and Nagaland.
 This would mean that citizens of other states visiting these states would require the ILP.
-This is because these area are governed under the Sixth Schedule of the Constitution.
+This is because these areas are governed under the Sixth Schedule of the Constitution.

 Section 2 of the Bengal Eastern Frontier Regulations, 1873 states that the states of Arunachal Pradesh, Nagaland and Mizoram fall under the purview of the ILP.
 The Sixth Schedule of the Constitution speaks about autonomous councils and districts were created in the tribal areas of Tripura, Assam, Meghalaya and Tripura.
 These areas enjoy several legislative and executive powers.

 While the ILP is restricted to the three states, there are 10 areas across the North East which are under the Sixth Schedule.
-These 10 areas include, 3 each from Assam, Meghalaya, Mizoram and 1 from Tripura.
+These 10 areas include 3 each from Assam, Meghalaya, Mizoram and 1 from Tripura.

-Before inserting this clause into the Bill, there were a wide range of discussions to widen the scope of the ILP.
+Before inserting this clause into the Bill, there was a wide range of discussions to widen the scope of the ILP.
 One of the discussions was relating to Section 3(1) of the Criminal Law Amendment Act of 1961 under which the Centre has the power to declare any area adjoining the frontiers of India to be a notified area in the interest of the safety and security of India.

 Explained: What is Citizenship Amendment Bill, does it violate Article 14